mikke89/RmlUiDoc/pages/rml/events.md

 `focus`{:.evt}
 : Sent to an element when it becomes the main focus.
+* `focus_visible`: Set to true if focus should be visually indicated.

 `blur`{:.evt}
 : Sent to an element when it has focus removed.